2019 – I’m coming to get ya!

 Apply the brakes

 Following a severe fall at the end of 2018 where I found myself with a fractured wrist and my arm in plaster for 6 weeks, I was forced to apply the brakes.
 I had to do things more slowly to begin with as had very limited use of my left hand and many day-to-day things I couldn’t do at all.
 I couldn’t drive when usually depend on my car on a daily basis.
-Thankfully, I could continue working, recording and editing voiceovers and responding to clients and enquiries as my right is my dominant hand.
+Thankfully, I could continue working, recording and editing voiceovers and responding to clients and enquiries.

 At first I thought it would be a disaster but it actually made me react and respond to situations more calmly with less haste and more thought.
 Less robotic and more humane.